GabeScott/standard-works-vault/General Conference/1972 April - What Is Your Destination.md

 # What Is Your Destination?

-*By Marvin J. Ashton - Of the Council of the Twelve*
+By Elder Marvin J. Ashton - *Of the Council of the Twelve*

 *Given in the April session of the 1972 General Conference*